markbirbeck/stream-google-spreadsheet/README.md

 sheetStream(stream, glob, opt);
 ```

-The `stream` parameter is any stream.
+The `stream` parameter is any writeable stream.

 The `glob` parameter contains one or more spreadsheet keys.